Table of contents

 Some of the biggest fintechs and financial institutions globally and in Africa have experienced fraud.
 In 2022, Union 54, a card infrastructure provider, paused its services due to chargeback frauds totalling over $1.2 billion.
 The list goes on.
 Commercial banks are also affected.

-To minimise fraud, companies build processes to plug all possible technical and human loopholes that leave them vulnerable to fraud.
+To minimise fraud, companies need to build processes to plug all possible technical and human loopholes that leave them vulnerable to fraud.

 How do you do this?